MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 **Applies to:  Microsoft R Server 9.0.1**

 ## Introduction
 The core Microsoft R Server [operationalization APIs](https://microsoft.github.io/deployr-api-docs/) expose the R platform as a service allowing the integration of R statistics, analytics, and visualizations inside Web, desktop and mobile applications.
-This API is exposed by the R Server's operationalization server, a standards-based server technology capable of scaling to meet the needs of enterprise-grade deployments.
+This REST API is exposed by the R Server's operationalization server, a standards-based server technology capable of scaling to meet the needs of enterprise-grade deployments.
 With this server, the full statistics, analytics and visualization capabilities of R can now be directly leveraged inside Web, desktop and mobile applications.

 ><big>Looking for a specific API call?
 [Look in this online API reference.](https://microsoft.github.io/deployr-api-docs)</big>